peetjvv/react-starter-app/README.md

 ## Requirements

-- node 16 (older versions might also work, but proceed at your own peril)
+- node 16 (v14 might also work, but proceed at your own peril)

 ## Getting started